Accessibility Tools

 Birth of Ivor Brinley Daniels.

-Marriage of Ivor Brinley Daniels & Margery Edith Jean Walbridge.
+Marriage of Ivor Brinley Daniels and Margery Edith Jean Walbridge.

-Ivor Brinley Daniels married Margery Edith Jean Walbridge in Weymouth, Dorset, England on February 12th 1950.
+Ivor Brinley Daniels married Margery Edith Jean Walbridge in Weymouth, Dorset, England, on September 12, 1950, when he was 21 years old.

-Children of Ivor Brinley Daniels & Margery Edith Jean Walbridge.
+Children of Ivor Brinley Daniels and Margery Edith Jean Walbridge.

 1. Phillip Brinley Keith Daniels.